openbermuda/karmapi/README.md

 Docs need a fair bit of work, but better docstrings in the code turn into pretty good docs.

 ## Release

+A release is overdue.
+The next one will require python3.6.

+For now, probably best to install from source code,

 pip3.x install karmapi